angular/angular/aio/content/guide/router.md

 The app name in the following example is `routing-app`.

 <code-example language="none" class="code-shell">
-  ng new routing-app --routing
+  ng new routing-app --routing --style=CSS
 </code-example>

-When generating a new app, the CLI prompts you to select CSS or a CSS preprocessor.
-For this example, accept the default of `CSS`.
+For this example, we have set the default style preprocessor to `CSS`.

 ### Adding components for routing